JohnSnowLabs/spark-nlp/docs/demos/infer_meaning_intent.md

               src: /assets/images/Detect_Entities_in_tweets.svg
           image2:
               src: /assets/images/Detect_Entities_in_tweets_f.svg
-          excerpt: This demo shows how Broad Twitter Corpus (BTC) entities can be detected automatically using Spark NLP models.
+          excerpt: This demo shows how to extract Named Entities, as PER, ORG or LOC, from tweets.
           actions:
           - text: Live Demo
             type: normal